In our two Sean Hannity show, toll-free, it's 800-941.

 That's the rank and file.

-I'm talking about setting up American citizens and um I think this whole new thing that's come down from the attorney general with gonna s use the Patriot Act to spy on teachers, the rank and file is gonna carry that out, Sean.
+And I think this whole new thing that's come down from the Attorney General with going to use the Patriot Act to spy on teachers, the rank and file is going to carry that out, John.

-Listen, uh you you might be right.
+Listen, you might be right.

-I don't for example, I'm a little shocked.
+I don't, for example, I'm a little shocked.

-I I want to know the reason why.
+I want to know the reason why.

 Maybe there's a legitimate reason.